Gulf Traveller

-Gulf Traveller was the all-economy full service subsidiary airline of Gulf Air.
-Its main base was Abu Dhabi International Airport.
-It was briefly relocated between Bahrain and Muscat airports after Abu Dhabi pulled out of the Gulf Air consortium in 2005, and in May 2007 Oman also pulled out of the group leaving Bahrain as sole owner of Gulf Air.
-Gulf Traveller has since been disbanded due to these changes.
+Gulf Traveller was a tri-national airline that served as the all-economy full service subsidiary of Gulf Air.
+Its main bases were Abu Dhabi International Airport, Bahrain International Airport, and Seeb International Airport.

+Like its parent company, it was owned by three countries and became a dual-flag carrier after Abu Dhabi pulled out of the Gulf Air consortium in 2005.
+Gulf Traveller dissolved in May 2007 when Oman ended ownership of Gulf Air.

 History

 Gulf Traveller was founded on 1 June 2003 as part of the Gulf Air three year restructuring and turnaround programme instigated by James Hogan.
 The model behind Gulf Air was to economise on routes with little demand for First or Business Class passengers.
 Gulf Traveller's inaugural flight between Abu Dhabi and Jeddah took place on 15 June 2003.

 Gulf Traveller planned to add Birmingham, United Kingdom, to its list of destinations in 2004, however, the project was put on hold for the foreseeable future in 2005, and then eventually scrapped.